Computing Leader: Alex Desmond

 How we teach computing

 At Christ Church Junior School, we use the Teach Computing Curriculum developed by the National Centre for Computing Education.
 Our curriculum is a spiral curriculum, where skills and knowledge are carefully sequenced.
 This style of curriculum design reduces the amount of knowledge lost through forgetting, as topics are revisited yearly and also ensures that connections are made between units.
 Each lesson in every unit is sequenced so that it builds on the learning from the previous lesson, and activities are scaffolded so that all pupils can succeed and thrive.
-Each unit has an outcome that links to the main topic being focussed on that term, for example when children learn about editing videos in years 5 and 6, they use these computing skills to create a video timeline related to ancient civilisations.
+Where possible, each unit has an outcome that links to the main topic being focused on that term, for example when children learn about editing videos in years 5 and 6, they use these computing skills to create a video about natural disasters in their geography topic.

 Termly e-safety lesson